Zooglon/qms/Readme.md

 - Add new supplier categories
 - Wire up new supplier categories with form submit function
 - Edit emails so that certain supplier types get certain info
-- update supplier CMS to include the ID of quotes sent through.
 - for supplier form and CMS options like 'sheds up to Xft long etc'
 - set up an automation to customers - after 3 weeks? - 'have you recieved a quote?
 Did you accept the quote? maybe a 'chase' button?'
   - if YES - 'have you gone with any of those quotes?' - IF YES then green tick or handle in supplier database